 The southern part of Saint Paul is lined with green and sometimes with snow-clad banks of the river.
 The streets have artisan cafes and several museums.

-If you think that there is not much to see or do in St Paul, you will be taken by surprise at the architectural marvel that the city is.
+If you think that there is not much to see or do in Saint Paul, you will be taken by surprise at the architectural marvel that the city is.

 The stunning Capitol buildings attract a crowd for the statues and monuments.
 There is a lot to do and see in Saint Paul.
 The buzzing hub in the state has enough things to do in St. Paul to keep you busy.

-When it comes to the things to do in St. Paul MN, it will not disappoint you.
+When it comes to the things to do in Saint Paul, it will not disappoint you.

 Table of Contents

-- Here are the top 16 things to do in St. Paul, MN
+- Here are the top 16 things to do in Saint Paul, Minnesota

 - 2. Head to the Cathedral of Saint Paul